 For more on how the process works, see Alameda County’s excellent illustrated guide.

-Until now, California’s statewide primary elections were considered “closed,” meaning you could only vote for candidates in your own political party (with the exception of non-partisan offices like county and education officials).
-So, for instance, if you were a Democrat, your ballot would only list Democratic candidates for national offices, or state senate, or governor or whatever other political races were happening in that particular election.
-Independent voters who declined to state a party preference were allowed vote in the general election, but could only participate in the presidential primary elections of the Democratic and American Independent Parties (not the other four “qualified” political parties).
+From 2001 to 2011 (when the top-two system took effect), California had a “modified” closed primary system.
+That meant you could only vote for candidates in your own political party (with the exception of non-partisan offices like county judges and education officials).
+For instance, if you were a Democrat, your ballot would only list Democratic candidates for national offices, or state senate, or governor or whatever other political races were happening in that particular election.

 - DEM = Democratic Party

 - REP = Republican Party